AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/current-version-of-rdbms-is-not-supported.md

 ---
-title: "The 'Current version of RDBMS not supported' error on deployment"
+title: The 'Current version of RDBMS not supported' error on deployment
-description: "This article provides a solution for when a deployment fails and you have the following error in the deploy log: *current version of RDBMS is not supported*."
+description: 'This article provides a solution for when a deployment fails and you have the following error in the deploy log: *current version of RDBMS is not supported*.'
+exl-id: e7300f64-5749-4de8-b4d2-bc4789437282
 ---
 # The 'Current version of RDBMS not supported' error on deployment

 This article provides a solution for when a deployment fails and you have the following error in the deploy log: *current version of RDBMS is not supported*.